The Metric Nature of Matter: Discussion

 Yet another interesting question concerns the metric invariant $\Tr_\Psi (D^A)$, which emerges from our framework alongside the Dirac Hamilton operator.
 We know that this invariant exist and that it is independent of the regularisation, but we do not know what physical interpretation it has.
 One tentative speculation is that it could be related to a time-dependent cosmological constant.
 Note here that $\Tr_\Psi (D^A)$ will involve quantum corrections since it depends on the gauge field $A$.
 This implies that it will have a time-evolution.

 A key conceptual question is that of the choice of configuration space.
 The key input in this framework is the choice of gauge group.
 A canonical choice would be that of spatial rotations, i.e. that $\ca$ is a configuration space of spin-connections.
 This would add a gravitational dimension to the construction and also enable the mechanism we devised in section (\ref{sec-time}) for a time-dependent background metric.
 Another possibility would be to choose a configuration space that matches the gauge structure of the standard model.
-Even though this choice as feasible as it is, however, not very appealing since it abandons any hope of explaining the origin of this very gauge structure.
+Even though this choice is feasible, it is, however, not very appealing since it abandons any hope of explaining the origin of this very gauge structure.

 In fact, one of the original motivations behind this project \cite{Aastrup:2005yk} was to find an explanation for the almost-commutative spectral triple that Chamseddine and Connes has identified in their work on the standard model \cite{Connes:1996gi,Chamseddine:1991qh}.
 The idea was that an almost-commutative algebra could emerge from an algebra of holonomy-loops in a semi-classical limit.
-With the present construction we seem to have all the key ingredients to complete such an argument: the mathematical machinery, which we are using, is that of non-commutative geometry -- Dirac operators, algebras and Hilbert spaces -- and we even find non-trival algebraic structures, which lead to an algebra that is rather similar to the one Chamseddine and Connes uses.
-Yet, there seem to be some conceptual hurdles, which must be overcome before such an interpretation can be plausible.
+With the present construction we seem to have the key ingredients to complete such an argument and yet there seem to be some conceptual hurdles, which must be overcome before such an interpretation can be plausible.
 In fact, it seems that the only way such an interpretation can be realistic is if the present framework describes a theory at a higher energy scale, which then gives rise to the algebraic structures found in the standard model in a low-energy limit.
 Said differently, if such an interpretation is to be taken seriously then it does not seem possible that the Yang-Mills-Dirac theory that we find is directly identifiable with the quantities encountered in the standard model.
 More work is required, however, to make any definite statements about this.